-Copies of each report by a committee of the Association or of the Representative Assembly shall be made available to each member of the Assembly before or at the time of the presentation of such report.
+Copies of each report by a committee of the Association or of the Representative Assembly shall be made available digitally to each member of the Assembly by the first of June, prior to the Assembly.

 C. Action

 The adoption or acceptance of committee reports does not include approval of any requested appropriation.